Lasserini/world-in-flames/TESTING.md

 ### 1.3 JSHint Validation
 After adding some semicolons, JSHint returns this result<br>
 <img src="https://github.com/Lasserini/world-in-flames/blob/main/assets/images/validation/worldinflames_jshint.png">
 - The 14 warnings relate to using newer JavaScript stuff.
 They are mostly warnings about using "let" to declare variables, and then some comments about using a few instances of template literals & arrow function syntax.
+The consequence is that the game doesn't work in Internet Explorer 11 (and old versions).
+- The 6 variables that JSHint thinks are unused, are all utilized by "button on click" attributes in the HTML document.

 ## 2. Responsiveness
 To test responsiveness across various devices & screensizes, I used [Responsive Design Checkcer](https://www.responsivedesignchecker.com/), a 17`` laptop & a OnePlus 6T mobile phone.